2022 Illinois House of Representatives election: District 5

-The district has been represented by Democrat Lamont Robinson since January 9, 2019.
+The district had been represented by Democrat Lamont Robinson since January 9, 2019.
 Robinson was re-elected unopposed in 2020.
 Robinson faced no other ballot-listed candidate in the general election.

 District 6

-The district has been represented by Democrat Sonya Harper since her appointment in October 2015.
+The district had been represented by Democrat Sonya Harper since her appointment in October 2015.
 Harper was re-elected unopposed in 2020.
 Harper defeated Carolynn Crump for the Democratic nomination.
 Leonard Griffin, a retiree and truck driver, was the Republican nominee.

 District 7

-The district has been represented by Democratic House Speaker Emanuel "Chris" Welch since January 9, 2013.
+The district had been represented by Democratic House Speaker Emanuel "Chris" Welch since January 9, 2013.
 Welch was re-elected unopposed in 2020.
 Eddie Kornegay, the CEO of a local tech startup, was the Republican nominee.

 District 8

-The district has been represented by Democrat La Shawn Ford since January 10, 2007.
+The district had been represented by Democrat La Shawn Ford since January 10, 2007.
 Ford was re-elected unopposed in 2020.
 Thomas Hurley, a member of Lions Club International, was the Republican nominee.

 District 9

-The district has been represented by Democrat Lakesia Collins since her appointment on July 24, 2020.
+The district had been represented by Democrat Lakesia Collins since her appointment on July 24, 2020.
 Collins was elected unopposed in 2020.
 Collins faced no other ballot-listed candidate in the general election.

 District 10

-The district has been represented by Democrat Jawaharial Williams since his appointment on May 17, 2019.
+The district had been represented by Democrat Jawaharial Williams since his appointment on May 17, 2019.
 Williams was elected unopposed in 2020.
 Williams faced no other ballot-listed candidates in the general election.

 District 11

-The district has been represented by Democrat Ann Williams since January 12, 2011.
+The district had been represented by Democrat Ann Williams since January 12, 2011.
 Williams was re-elected unopposed in 2020.
 Marc James, an employee in hotel management, was the Republican nominee.

 District 12

-The district has been represented by Democrat Margaret Croke since January 2, 2021.
+The district had been represented by Democrat Margaret Croke since January 2, 2021.
 Croke was first elected unopposed in 2020.
 Croke defeated Abigail Nichols for the Democratic nomination.
 George Kemper, an Army veteran, was the Republican nominee.

 District 13

-The district has been represented by Democrat Greg Harris since December 2006.
+The district had been represented by Democrat Greg Harris since December 2006.
 Harris was re-elected unopposed in 2020.
-He is not seeking re-election.
+He did not seek re-election.
 Five candidates ran for the Democratic nomination: